10-week Online Internationalizing Course Design Program

 Eligibility Criteria

-• Any University of Minnesota tenured or tenure-track faculty member, P&A instructional staff, or full-time adjunct lecturer and instructor.
-Graduate teaching assistants and part-time instructors are ineligible.
+- All University of Minnesota instructional personnel: tenured or tenure-track faculty, P&A instructional staff, full- or part-time adjunct lecturers and instructor, graduate teaching assistants

-• Open to all disciplines at all levels of instruction (undergraduate, graduate, professional)
+- All disciplines at all levels of instruction: undergraduate, graduate, professional

 Program Expectations